 - mi::Float32 irt_ambient_falloff_max_distance = FLT_MAX

-World space distance beyond which potential occlusion does not influence result of ambient lighting and AO.
+World space distance beyond which potential occlusion does not influence result of ambient lighting and AO, as well as IBL if irt_ibl_falloff = true.

 - mi::Float32 irt_ambient_falloff_min_distance = FLT_MAX

-World space distance below which all potential occlusion fully influences result of ambient lighting and AO.
+World space distance below which all potential occlusion fully influences result of ambient lighting and AO, as well as IBL if irt_ibl_falloff = true.

 - mi::Float32 irt_ambient_falloff = 1